Reducing Model Jitter: Stable Re-training of Semantic Parsers in Production Environments: Introduction

-We thus conduct experiments to evaluate and reduce inconsistency across multiple models.
-We experiment with various techniques such as ensembling \cite{Dietterich00ensemblemethods} and distillation \cite{hinton2015distilling, kim-rush-2016-sequence, anil2018large}.
-We focus specifically on the task of conversational semantic parsing, using the TOP datasets \cite{ref:TOP,ref:TOPv2,li2020mtop}.
-We introduce the \emph{agreement} metric and show that even on these public academic datasets, there exists substantial disagreement across multiple training runs with the same hyper-parameters (see Table~\ref{table:example} for an example).
-Then, to imitate a production environment, we conduct experiments with a smaller model which is easier to deploy and with simulated noise added to the data to represent various sources of error.
-Finally, we make practical recommendations based on resource usage (number of parameters) in addition to accuracy and agreement.
-We show that co-distillation provides the best trade-off between higher training stability and lower resource usage.
+We thus conduct experiments to evaluate and reduce churn across multiple model re-training runs.
+Our contributions are as follows: \begin{enumerate} \item We extend the notion of \emph{model churn} to structured prediction.
+To this end, we introduce new metrics for \emph{agreement} and \emph{exact match agreement} (Section~\ref{sec:task_def}). \item We show that techniques such as ensembling \cite{Dietterich00ensemblemethods} and distillation/co-distillation \cite{hinton2015distilling, kim-rush-2016-sequence, anil2018large}, described in Section~\ref{sec:methods}, reduce churn on the TOP \cite{ref:TOP}, TOPv2 \cite{ref:TOPv2}, MTOP \cite{li2020mtop}, and SNIPS \cite{coucke2018snips} datasets (Section~\ref{sec:results}). \item We explore the effects of model churn in ``real-world'' environments, conducting experiments with a smaller model and two types of simulated noise (random and systematic)\footnote{Datasets can be found at \url{https://github.com/google/stable-retraining-conversational-agents}} to represent various sources of error (Sections~\ref{sec:expts} and~\ref{sec:results}). \item We make practical recommendations based on resource usage (number of parameters) in addition to accuracy and agreement and observe that co-distillation with label smoothing provides the best tradeoff (Section~\ref{sec:discussion}). \end{enumerate} To the best of our knowledge, we are the first to study model churn for the structured prediction task of spoken language understanding (SLU).